 Patricia Brady retired in the fall of 2010 after a thirty-year career with the University of Wisconsin System, where she served as Senior System Legal Counsel, Deputy General Counsel, and General Counsel from 2002 to 2010.
 Before joining the UW System, she was an assistant attorney general in North Carolina, where she represented the North Carolina Department of Public Instruction and the University of North Carolina.

-Malcolm Brett is Director of Broadcasting and Media Innovations—University of Wisconsin Extension (UWEX).
-He oversees the university’s public radio and television of Wisconsin Public Television and Wisconsin Public Radio as well as UWEX’s distance learning facilities known as Instructional Communications Systems.
+Malcolm Brett is the recently retired Director of Broadcasting and Media Innovations—University of Wisconsin Extension (UWEX).
+In his role he oversaw the university’s public radio and television of Wisconsin Public Television and Wisconsin Public Radio as well as UWEX’s distance learning facilities known as Instructional Communications Systems.
 He recently stepped down from the Public Broadcast System board of directors after serving as professional vice chair in 2014.

 Frank D. Byrne MD is president-emeritus of St. Mary's Hospital in Madison, Wisconsin.
 He served as president of St. Mary's from 2004-2015, during which time St. Mary’s was named one of the 100 Top Hospitals (2006), one of the 50 Top Heart Hospitals (2014), achieved Magnet re-designation twice from the American Nurses Credentialing Center, implemented a HIMSS Stage 7 electronic health record, and completed a $184 million expansion.

 Rich Donkle is Treasurer for the Wisconsin Academy Board of Directors.
 Donkle retired from the Rural Wisconsin Health Cooperative (RWHC) on December 31, 2015.
 He joined the staff of the RWHC in 1996 after 17 years of being a consultant to the organization.
 RWHC was formed in 1979 to help rural hospitals provide services to their communities.
 Since that time, RWHC has grown in the provision of services and as an advocate for community based health services.
 RWHC is committed to the provision of quality, affordable and accessible health care throughout Wisconsin.